 This website was created by customizing a WordPress theme from Graph Paper Press, that integrates with my image archive at PhotoShelter.
 One of the things on my list of things to do on this website, is to create a gallery in my blog sidebar (or home page) that displays thumbnails of images that I recently uploaded to my archive at PhotoShelter.
-I already have a flash slideshow based on a gallery with a selection of new images on my What’s new page, but this is not what I am looking for.
+I already have a flash slideshow based on a gallery with a selection of new images on my Recent Work page, but this is not what I am looking for.
 I am looking for something that uses the general RSS feed of my PhotoShelter archive or the RSS feed of my “new images” gallery.
 Key however is that it shows thumbs in either a row or in a box.

 While I was hunting for a standard solution, I ran into the Photo RSS & ATOM Feed by Chapman IT.
 This widget is based on a RSS parser called SimplePie.
 There are three ways of getting this widget to work: